-By: Kat Battaglia, Fellow, Green America’s Better Paper Project If you strive to be an informed consumer, then you are the target audience of TIME Inc. Here are some of the first statements you encounter on the TIME website: “Nearly half of U.S. adults engage with a TIME Inc. brand each month.”
+By: Kat Battaglia, Coordinator, Green America’s Better Paper Project If you strive to be an informed consumer, then you are the target audience of TIME Inc. Here are some of the first statements you encounter on the TIME website: “Nearly half of U.S. adults engage with a TIME Inc. brand each month.”
 “We understand the power of our brands, the […]

 Amazon’s Web Services hold the company back, despite attempts to promote the innovations of others.
 Amazon Web Services (AWS) announced its second City on a Cloud Innovation Challenge today, but key changes must be made within the company before it can truly lead the innovation charge.
 The City on a Cloud program, designed to recognize local and regional governments for […]

 The House Appropriations Committee has recommended that action be taken on H.R.
 5538, a bill that would prohibit federal agencies from regulating methane emissions in the oil and gas sector.

 The House and Senate have now both passed the reconciled toxic chemical control legislation – the House bill on May 24, 2016 by a vote of 403 to 12 and the Senate bill on June 7, 2016 by voice vote.
 The legislation will next move to the President’s desk for signing.
 Advocates for human and environmental health, environmental justice, worker safety, sustainable business, cancer […]

 Today, the EPA published its final rule regarding methane leaks from new, modified, and reconstructed oil and gas sources.
 This is an important step forward for the US, especially in light of our climate commitments from the Paris Agreement.
 Thanks to the thousands of Green America individual and business members that took action to support the rule.
 The rule is a […]